Data Theft – An Overview

-Internal IT departments, while extremely knowledgeable, are not normally trained in digital forensic techniques and may not have the relevant accreditation or expertise to carry out a digital forensic examination or investigation and may actually inadvertently cause the loss of important hidden or system files.
+Internal IT departments or other types of computer specialists, while extremely knowledgeable, are not normally trained in digital forensic techniques and may not have the relevant accreditation or expertise to carry out a digital forensic examination or theft investigation and may actually inadvertently cause the permanent loss of important hidden or system files.

 When the theft of data is suspected, the speed of response can be critical to ensuring any evidence, that may be lost or changed simply through further normal use of a computer or mobile phone.